Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 Voiced by: Kosuke Goto (Japanese), Dave B. Mitchell (English)Bartender and owner of said bar.
 Helped Yagami on his feet when he arrived in Kamurocho as a teen to get away from the publiclity of his parents' deaths due to his Dark and Troubled Past.

 - Quest Giver: Masuda gives Yagami cases to look at from time to time.

 Voiced by: Mayu Motoori (Japanese), Cristina Vee (English)A known BT regular.
 She knows Yagami from when he became a lawyer.

 - The Gambler: Her true occupation.
 She is really good at it too.

-- Vague Age: Like the heavy make up lady in "Lost Paradise" some conversation hints she is way older than she looks.
-For one she met Yagami when he was working at Tender and Yagami worked their in his teens.
+- Vague Age: Like the heavy make-up lady in "Lost Paradise", some conversation hints she is way older than she looks.
+For one, she met Yagami when he was working at Tender, and Yagami worked there in his teens.

-- What, Exactly, Is His Job?: None of the patrons at Tender knows her job except Yagami who tailed her at the illegal casino.
-All they know is that she is rich and dress innapropriately for most jobs.
+- What, Exactly, Is His Job?: None of the patrons at Tender knows her job, except Yagami who tailed her at the illegal casino.
+All they know is that she is rich and dresses inappropriately for most jobs.